Sympathetic ophthalmia

-Sympathetic ophthalmia (SO), also called spared eye injury, is a diffuse granulomatous inflammation of the uveal layer of both eyes following trauma to one eye.
+In ophthalmology, sympathetic ophthalmia (SO), also called spared eye injury, is a granulomatous diffuse inflammation of the uveal layer (uveitis) of both eyes following trauma to one eye.
 It can leave the affected person completely blind.
 Symptoms may develop from days to several years after a penetrating eye injury.
 It typically results from a delayed hypersensitivity reaction.

 Signs and symptoms

 Eye floaters and loss of accommodation are among the earliest symptoms.
 The disease may progress to severe inflammation of the uveal layer of the eye (uveitis) with pain and sensitivity of the eyes to light.
 The affected eye often remains relatively painless while the inflammatory disease spreads through the uvea, where characteristic focal infiltrates in the choroid named Dalén–Fuchs nodules can be seen.
 The retina, however, usually remains uninvolved, although perivascular cuffing of the retinal vessels with inflammatory cells may occur.
 Swelling of the optic disc (papilledema), secondary glaucoma, vitiligo, and poliosis of the eyelashes may accompany SO.